German Airways: Sale to Zeitfracht Group and rebranding

-In January 2019, it was reported that Lufthansa planned to sell LGW to Zeitfracht, which already owns German ACMI and charter airline German Airways (formerly branded WDL Aviation).
+In January 2019, it was reported that Lufthansa planned to sell LGW to Zeitfracht, which already owned German ACMI and charter airline German Airways (formerly named WDL Aviation).
 Zeitfracht had already purchased parts of Air Berlin's maintenance division.
 The deal was completed on 1 April 2019, following the approval of supervisory authorities and the fulfillment of customary conditions.
 The takeover also marked the beginning of a longer-term lease agreement between LGW and Eurowings.

-In May 2019, LGW announced it would replace all of its De Havilland Dash 8-400s with newer Embraer 190s from late 2019.
-These aircraft will be operated for Eurowings as part of a long-term lease.
+In May, LGW announced it would replace all of its De Havilland Dash 8-400s with newer Embraer 190s from late 2019.
+These aircraft would be operated on Eurowings behalf as part of a long-term lease.

-In March 2020, Zeitfracht announced a rebranding for LGW which became German Airways operating within the German Airways branding alongside sister company WDL Aviation.
-In April 2020, the company filed for insolvency with plans to restructure due to the cancellation of Eurowings' wetlease contract for their entire Bombardier DHC-8-400 fleet in the wake of the COVID-19 pandemic.
+In March 2020, Zeitfracht announced a rebranding for LGW as German Airways operating within the German Airways brand alongside sister company WDL Aviation.
+In April, the company filed for insolvency with plans to restructure due to the cancellation of Eurowings' wetlease contract for their entire Bombardier DHC-8-400 fleet in the wake of the COVID-19 pandemic.
+All flight operations were stopped on the 22 April 2020.
+The former sister company German Regional Airlines continues to operate using German Airways brand.